When we wrote our book Mindful Assessment our mission was to provide educators with the world over with a singular understanding

 - How can I use it to improve learning?

 - Is it suitable for the purpose?

 Here are some guidelines for writing effective multiple-choice questions to diagnose prior learning of concepts or theory:

 - Keep it simple by removing extra reading which may be confusing or distract from the questions.

 - Avoid using negatives like "not" in the questions.

 - Organize your questions alphabetically, in increasing size (numerical), or in time sequence.
 Present your answers vertically as this is easier to read than horizontally.

-5. Hold Up a Mirror: Teachers should encourage students to self-question and self-verbalize their performance.
+Teachers should encourage students to self-question and self-verbalize their performance.
 Self-questioning and self-verbalizing are metacognitive strategies in which the student creates appropriate questions, then predicts the answers, validates these answers, and then summarizes them.
 Steve Dinham’s research regarding powerful teacher feedback notes that, in our best assessment practices, mindful educators and students ask and answer three key questions: